MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/customer-journey-tiles-reference.md

 ---
 title: "Customer-journey tiles (Dynamics 365 for Marketing) | Microsoft Docs"
 description: "Details for how to use each tile that is available for assembling a customer journey pipeline for Dynamics 365 for Marketing"
-keywords: "customer journey; tile; reference; pipeline" ms.date: 12/06/2018 ms.service: dynamics-365-marketing
+keywords: customer journey; tile; reference; pipeline ms.date: 12/06/2018 ms.service: dynamics-365-marketing
 ms.custom:
   - dyn365-marketing
 ms.topic: reference
 applies_to:
-  - Dynamics 365 (online)
+  - Dynamics 365 for Customer Engagement (online)
-  - Dynamics 365 Version 9.x
+  - Dynamics 365 for Customer Engagement Version 9.x
 ms.assetid: 57e1c0f7-a12e-49ff-9110-0dcaae176855
 author: kamaybac
 ms.author: kamaybac